Digital Nomad Life in Korea

 We asked people in Korea if they could share any humorous cultural blunders they commited.
 They wrote:

 "Tipping...there is NO tipping in South Korea - period.
 Not for waitresses, taxi drivers, Concierges, Room Service, ANYTHING.
 They take pride in what and how they do things they are paid to do.
 Tipping is an insult.
 Business Cards are a BIG thing.
 When given a business card, actually take 30 or so seconds to look at it.
 Put it in a shirt pocket or your wallet.
 Do NOT put it in your back pocket and sit on it.
-The card is a reflection of the person," said one expat in Chinhae.
+The card is a reflection of the person," said one person in Chinhae.

 Get Quote